czlabsIO/.github/profile/README.md

 Unlock the potential of your digital assets.
 Our services provide custodial and non-custodial solutions, supporting FT/NFT SPL Metaplex Core - self-claims and cross-chain ERC20s/BEP20s.

 ## Contact Us
-If you have any questions, please reach out to us at dev@czlabs.io or send a msg to us in X. (https://x.com/czlabs_io)
+If you have any questions, please reach out to us at modsiw@czlabs.io or send a msg to us in X. (https://x.com/czlabs_io)

-Sincerely,
-**Postmasters**

 <p align="center">
   <img src="https://img.shields.io/badge/-Obsidian-4A4A4A?style=flat-square&logo=obsidian&logoColor=white">